See the Full Respiratory Picture

 Strados™ Cloud

-Cloud securely stores data where lung sounds are identified by either algorithms or trained annotators
+Cloud securely stores data where lung sounds such as cough and wheeze are identified by either algorithms or trained annotators

 Lung Sounds Captured